 If you would like to skip right to the action list, then scroll down to the Winter Storm Preparedness Checklist, below the intro.

-Montreal Ice Storm of 1998 & Ice Storm of 2013
+The Montreal Ice Storm of 1998 &

 Imagine waking up to 2 - 5 inches (12+ cm) of ice over top of your house, car and entire community?

-The power is out (for weeks for many people), the heat is off, the phone lines and internet are down and you can not even get out of your house because the door is frozen shut from the outside.
-On top of this, even if you had a medical emergency and needed an ambulance, they can not get to you because the streets are frozen solid.
+The power is out (for weeks for many people), the heat is off, the phone lines and internet are down, and you can not even get out of your house because the door is frozen shut from the outside.
+On top of this, if you had a medical emergency and needed an ambulance, they can not get to you because the streets are frozen solid.

-Winter Storm Preparedness Checklist
+Winter Ice Storm Preparedness Checklist

 General Ice Storm Tips:

-Look for limbs that could cause damage to wires, your car/house or other infrastructure if they cracked under the weight of ice.
+Look for tree limbs that could cause damage to wires, your car/house or other infrastructure if they cracked under the weight of ice.
 Consider pruning them now.

 For example, Manitoba Maple, Willow species & Poplars species tend to shed branches easily if weighed down by ice.
 They have relatively soft wood and are common culprits for taking out wires and breaking windows with fallen branches.